 In October 2018, the AUC issued Decision 23479-D02-2018, which granted the applied-for review of the Second-Term Compliance Decision.
 The AUC subsequently initiated a standalone proceeding in February 2019 to clarify the definition of, and criteria for, anomaly adjustments for the purposes of establishing going-in rates for the second PBR term.
 This proceeding concluded in the fourth quarter of 2019 and Decision 24325-D01-2020 was issued in January 2020.
 The Decision rescinded the previously approved anomaly criteria in favour of a principle-based approach, provided additional clarification regarding the concept of an anomaly adjustment for purposes of rebasing, and granted participants the opportunity to apply for one or more anomaly adjustments.
 In May 2020, the Corporation filed an application for anomaly adjustments based on the AUC's updated approach.
-A decision is expected in the fourth quarter of 2020.
+Final submissions in the anomaly adjustment proceeding were filed in September 2020 and a decision is expected in the fourth quarter of 2020.